bensinc/rubymush/README.md

 A "mush" object is also available that provides additional functions:

 * Find another object: mush.find('name or id') - Has the same properties/functions as "me"
+* Output a message to an object: mush.output('ref', 'message')
 * Fetch a JSON URL: mush.fetch('url');

 Special notes: